gerarddejong/heat-pump-telemetry-exporter/README.md

 ## Running the Heat-pump Exporter as a service

 It is recommended that you configure the exporter as a systemd service.
-This [tutorial](https://medium.com/@benmorel/creating-a-linux-service-with-systemd-611b5c8b91d6) is good guide but if you've setup Prometheus or Grafana before you'
+This [tutorial](https://medium.com/@benmorel/creating-a-linux-service-with-systemd-611b5c8b91d6) is good guide but if you've setup Prometheus or Grafana before you've done this before.

-Here's an example of what a ```heat-pump-exporter.service``` file added to your Pi's ```/etc/systemd/system/``` directory can look like if you installed the heat pump telemetru exporter to ```/opt```.
+Here's an example of what a ```heat-pump-exporter.service``` file added to your Pi's ```/etc/systemd/system/``` directory can look like if you installed the heat pump telemetru exporter to ```/opt/heat-pump-telemetry-exporter```.

 ```
 [Unit]